Workshop Highlights

 Opening Day — Setting the Scene

-Lorentz Centre introduction + workshop goals (Aditya Parthasarathy)
+Lorentz Centre introduction + workshop goals (Aditya Parthasarathy & Hao Ding)

 ~30 participants: 1-minute introductions sharing expertise, interests, and goals for the week